ndoolan/DevOps-Lecture/README-ACTIONS.md

 Our integration testing workflow will run our unit tests on any pull requests made to the `main` branch, so that we can ensure the new code passes before merging it in.
 We'll be instructing GitHub to use our public Docker images to spin up a container and run the tests.

-- [ ] Within the `workflows` folder, create a file `build-tests.yml`.
+- [ ] Within the `.github/workflows` folder, create a file `build-tests.yml`.
 This file will define our workflow for testing our build.

 - [ ] In this YAML file, you'll first want to define a `name` key.
 This will be what GitHub displays on its UI when the workflow is running.
 Let's set its value to `build-tests`.